-Deploy DDC on Amazon AWSEstimated reading time: 13 minutes
+Deploy Docker Enterprise Edition on AWS (Standard/Advanced)Estimated reading time: 11 minutes

 How it Works